 Youth, Parent-Led Candidate Forums

-We don’t often hear candidates talk about the many issues that matter to children, youth and families.
+Our 2018 youth-led and parent-led candidate forums allowed candidates across the state to hear about the many issues that matter to children, youth and families.
 To remedy this, we are conducting a series of nonpartisan forums in different areas of the state led by youth and parents asking the important questions to Michigan candidates.
-See our 2018 candidate forum lineup!

 Key Voter Information

 You know the issues.
 But do you know where you can vote in November?
 Do you know about the candidates who are vying for your vote this November?

 Check here for critical voting information and some more nonpartisan resources for information about candidates and issues.

 We are pledging to make it as easy as possible for people like you – parents, family members, neighbors, teachers, health care and other service providers, business and faith leaders – to raise their voices with newly elected officials from November until the end of this legislative session, and we need you to join us.

 The 2018 election will impact public policy and investment in Michigan for years to come.
 We are electing a new Governor for the first time in eight years, and voting for every member of the Michigan House and Senate.
 On the federal level, one Senator and every member of our Congressional Delegation, including several open seats, are on the ballot too.
 The best way to advocate in our community and around the state this fall is to learn about who is running to represent us, make sure they know what matters to children, youth, and families, and then to vote.

 Michigan’s Children is the only statewide independent voice working to ensure that public policies are made in the best interest of children from cradle to career and their families.
 Our emphasis is on influencing public policies that close equity gaps and ensure that the children and youth who face the most challenges have the supports they need to succeed in school and life.
 The Sandbox Party is our project to engage voters and candidates during the campaign season because it’s time for our lawmakers to get their hands dirty for children, youth, and families.